 Janice Meek & Daniel Byles - Polar race charity challenge

 This mother and son duo lives for challenge and adventure.
 Janice and Daniel have conquered a series of daunting charity challenges, including an Atlantic boat race, polar exploration and races to the North Pole.
-The pair holds the record of being the first mother and son team to row across an ocean, as well as the first to reach either pole.
+The pair hold the record of being the first mother and son team to row across an ocean, as well as the first to reach either pole.
 It’s not all just record breaking and adventuring though – Janice and Daniel are heavily involved in charity work, and use their exploits to promote a variety of worthy causes.

 Zachary Bonner - American walk charity challenge

 While most of his friends were busy playing around and generally being kids, seven-year-old Zachary Bonner was starting his own charitable organisation, the ‘Little Red Wagon Foundation’.
 The mini-money-raiser is determined to put an end to homelessness, and in 2010 walked across America to raise as much money as possible.
-Nope, you’re not reading that wrong – he covered the full 2,500 mile (4,025 km) distance from Tampa to Florida on foot, walking about ¾ of a marathon every day.
+Nope, you’re not reading that wrong – he covered the full 2,500 mile (4,025 km) distance from Tampa to Florida on foot, walking about three-quarters of a marathon every day.

 Noel Bresland - London Eye charity challenge